skrajeshwari/AI_StockAnalysisApplication/README.md

 This is a repository for the Stock Prices Insights project.
 In this project, we are:

--> loading the data from pickle files(constituent_stock_prices.pkl, constituent_stock_fundamentals.pkl).
+1. Loading the data from pickle files(constituent_stock_prices.pkl, constituent_stock_fundamentals.pkl).
--> storing the data in a SQLite database (Tables: stock_prices, income_statement, balancesheet_statement, cashflow_statement).
+2. Storing the data in a SQLite database (Tables: stock_prices, income_statement, balancesheet_statement, cashflow_statement).
--> using LLMs to create chains for querying insights from this database.
+3. Using LLMs to create chains for querying insights from this database.

 ## Steps to Follow